PerNilsson360/jstr/README.md

 "b"
 ```

-The XPath function name is not supported since it should print XML namespaces.
+The XPath function "name" is not supported since it should print XML
-To get all children of a node the wildcard "*" is used.
+namespaces which JSON does not support.
+To get all children of a node the
+wildcard "*" is used.

 ```
 echo '{"a":{"b":1,"c":true,"d":"foo"}}' | jxp --xpath="/a/*"
 [1, true, "foo"]
 ```

-To get the number of nodes of the function "count" is used.
+To get the number of nodes of a node set the function "count" is used.

 ```
 echo '{"a":{"b":1,"c":true,"d":"foo"}}' | jxp --xpath="count(/a/*)" \